an9wer/ablm/README.rst

 Usage
 -----

-Download and save the script file *ablm.lua* to mpv's script directory (should be *~/.config/mpv/scripts* for linux), then you can interact with A-B loops in mpv using the following keybinds:
+Download the script file *ablm.lua* to mpv's script directory (should be *~/.config/mpv/scripts* for linux), then you can interact with A-B loops in mpv using the following keybinds:

 - ``Alt-l``: save the current A-B loop